svaclav/spritzinc-bash/README.md

 spritzinc-bash
 ==============

-This is stupid bash implementation what can be seen here:
+This is stupid bash implementation of what can be seen here:

 http://qz.com/181796